rushill2/IntegratedLibrarySystem/README.md

 Can look up books, borrow books return books

 #### Module 1: Login
-1. Currently via member id - progress to email pass and 2FA
+1. Currently via email + pass with 2FA (In Progress)
-2. TODO - Functionality for forgot or reset password (2FA extension)
+2. Email based verification for reset (In Progress)

 #### Module 2: Search
 1. TODO - Parametrized queries against SQLi
-2. Search filters and then view results
+2. Set search filters and then view results

 #### MOdule 3: Results
 1. TODO - State should be preserved on entering page